-Milan has a wide array of homes befitting the city’s status as Italy’s fashion and design capital.
-As an industrial and cultural powerhouse, it boasts architecture spanning the ages, from the palaces of yesteryear to more contemporary loft spaces.
-Here are eight of the best Milan apartments for rent right now, all with different architectural styles.
+Milan has a wide array of homes befitting the city’s status as the fashion and design capital of Italy.
+As an industrial and cultural powerhouse, it boasts architecture spanning the ages, from the palaces of yesteryear to rugged industrial lofts and midcentury pads.
+Here are nine of the best Milan apartments for rent right now.

 An apartment in a converted marble workshop

-Milan is ripe with innovative adaptive reuse projects and this marble workshop is prime example – now converted into a light-filled home.
-Sitting near the Church of St Christopher, the former atelier has soaring double-height ceilings and glass double doors that lead out to a vine-covered courtyard.
-A wrought-iron spiral staircase leads up to the sun-drenched bedroom, available to book via Airbnb.
+Milan is ripe with innovative adaptive reuse projects and this marble workshop is prime example, now reborn as a light-filled home.
+The former atelier sits close to the Church of St Christopher, and features soaring double-height ceilings and glass double doors that lead out to a vine-covered courtyard.
+A wrought-iron spiral staircase leads up to the sun-drenched bedroom.

 Canalside warehouse on Via Pestalozzi

 Rough walls and concrete surfaces pay homage to this warehouse’s industrial roots.
-The monochrome home sits next to the Ripa di Porta Ticinese canal and is marked by phantom partitions and skylights.
-The bedroom is tucked beneath timber trusses on a mezzanine level overlooking the living room below.
-Take a closer look – and book the Milan apartment via One Fine Stay.
+The monochrome home has been lightly converted for its new role, with phantom partitions and skylights intact.
+It sits next to the Ripa di Porta Ticinese canal and has a completely open plan lower level.
+Meanwhile, the bedroom is tucked beneath timber trusses on a mezzanine level overlooking the double-height living room.
+Take a closer look.

 A converted convent abode